berkeley-cs61as/markdown-courseware/textbook/chapter11 Project 1 - Chatterbot/section01 Project 1 - Chatterbot.md

 cp -r ~cs61as/lib/chatterbot/ .
 ```

+You can also download the files individually [here](http://inst.eecs.berkeley.edu/~cs61as/library/chatterbot/).

 You should then have a directory called `chatterbot` with four files inside:

   * **readme.txt** contains instructions and questions for this project.